 After the first time you get cold sores, your body may develop antibodies, and you'll never have another infection.
 About 40% of U.S. adults, though, get repeated cold sores.

-Although cold sores generally are not serious, the infection may be life-threatening for anyone who has AIDS or whose immune system is depressed by other disorders or medications.
-Patients with severe eczema may also get HSV over large parts of the body.
+Cold sores generally are not serious, but the infection may be life-threatening for anyone who has AIDS or whose immune system -- the body's defense against germs -- has been curbed by other disorders or medications.

-Sores may develop as late as 20 days after exposure to the virus.
-Once the virus enters your body, it may emerge near the original site of entry.
-About two days before an attack you may experience itching or sensitivity at the site.
-The virus may be triggered by certain foods, stress, fever, colds, allergies, sunburn, and menstruation.
+You may get cold sores as late as 20 days after you came into contact with the virus.
+Once the virus enters your body, the cold sore may appear near the part it entered.
+About 2 days before an attack, you may get itchy or feel sensitive at the spot.

 Some things can trigger an outbreak, such as:

 To protect other people, when you have cold sores, don't: